openceJav/pycrypt/README.md

 ## Table of Contents

+> [!WARNING] Quick Disclaimer
+> This project is still in `development` and is not yet ready for use, if you are looking to become a contributing member of this project refer to the [Contributing](#contributing) section for more information.

+## TODOs & Potential Features

+Information about the project, including some potential features to include, and some TODOs that we need to complete can be found in [this](./TODOs.md) file.

 ## About The Project

 PyCrypt (A very generic name) is a machine learning prediction and processing engine designed with the intention of providing a simple, easy-to-use interface for users to interact with machine learning models and algorithms for prediction analysis.